-- meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - have a minimum ACT score of 18 (15 if taken before October 28, 1989) OR a minimum ACT score of 16 to 17 (12 to 14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better in courses approved by the DH program. - take the entrance test at the applicant's own expense.
-Must be taken within 18 months of application deadline and can only be taken 3 times 30 days apart during the application year. - observe a registered dental hygienist.
+- Meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - have a minimum ACT score of 18 (15 if taken before October 28, 1989) OR a minimum ACT score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a 2.0 or better in courses approved by the DH program. - take the entrance test at the applicant's own expense.
+Must be taken within 18 months of application - deadline and can only be taken 2 times 45 days apart during the application year and cannot be older than 18 months of the application deadline. - observe in the MDCC Dental Hygiene Clinic for 8 hours or two clinic sessions - must be 18 years of age by start of the program

-PROCEDURE:
+Procedure: